Certificate in Theology, Ministry and Mission

 All students will complete taught modules totalling 120 credits.
 This can be completed in two or three years but a minimum of 40 credits must be achieved each year.
 It is taught on Tuesday evenings during term time.
 Lectures start at 7.15pm and run until 9.20pm with a coffee break.
 Students can choose to come for supper at 6pm and also join us for a short service at 6.40pm.

 Modules are taught by Trinity College and Bristol Baptist College faculty.
-Take a look at our sample module list for an idea of the topics with which you may engage.

 It is also possible to study for a Foundation Award, consisting of 60 credits which can be completed in one or two years.
 You would choose your modules from those offered for the 120-credit Certificate programme.
 It is possible to register for the Foundation Award and to carry those credits towards the Certificate if you decided you wanted to continue into further study.
 This is a more flexible option for those with limited time available.
 Foundation Award students also participate in an induction session and receive some help with study skills.